swcarpentry/git-novice/episodes/07-github.md

 on the web rather than on someone's laptop.
-Most programmers use hosting services like [GitHub](https://github.com), [Bitbucket](https://bitbucket.org) or [GitLab](https://gitlab.com/) to hold those main copies; we'll explore the pros and cons of this in the final section of this lesson.
+Most programmers use hosting services like [GitHub](https://github.com), [Bitbucket](https://bitbucket.org) or [GitLab](https://gitlab.com/) to hold those main copies; we'll explore the pros and cons of this in a later episode.

 Let's start by sharing the changes we've made to our current project with the world.
 Log in to GitHub, then click on the icon in the top right corner to